-This annual report contains certain statements that we consider to be "forward-looking statements" as defined in and subject to the safe harbor provisions of the U.S. Private Securities Litigation Reform Act of 1995.
-The statements appear throughout this annual report and are subject to risks and uncertainties.
+This prospectus contains certain statements that we consider to be "forward-looking statements."
+The statements appear throughout this prospectus and are subject to risks and uncertainties.
 These statements include information regarding:

-- management strategy; - capital spending; - development and growth of the seamless steel pipe and oil and gas industries; - trends and other prospective data, including trends regarding the levels of investment in oil and gas drilling worldwide and the business development and operations of Dalmine Energie S.p.A; and - general economic conditions in Argentina, Mexico, Italy and Venezuela and other countries in which Tenaris operates and distributes pipes.
+- · management strategy; - · capital spending; - development and growth of the seamless steel pipe and oil and gas industries; - trends and other prospective data, including trends regarding the levels of investment in oil and gas drilling worldwide and the business development and operations of Dalmine Energie S.p.A.: - general economic conditions in Argentina, Mexico, Italy and Venezuela and other countries in which Tenaris operates and distributes pipes; and - any synergies and benefits as a result of this exchange offer, the cooperation within Tenaris, and Tenaris's acquisition of the remaining minority interests at Tamsa.